thatmaxplayle/HangoutBotPublic/README.md

 ### 💬 Any questions?
 Join my Support Server [by clicking here](https://discord.gg/3bq88pY) to have a chat with a lovely member of the team! :)

+### 🧑 Meet the Team!
+Right now, it's just myself and Harry Littlewood developing HangoutBot.
+I hope this team will expand in the future!